-HUM-23 - The Bible as Literature (Same as ENG-23) UC, CSU
+HUM-23 - The Bible as Literature 3 units (Same as ENG-23)

-A survey of the Hebrew Bible and New Testament with emphasis on literary form, styles, and themes, including the extensive influence of the Bible on Western literature.
+A survey of the Hebrew Bible and New Testament with emphasis on literary form, styles, and themes.
 54 hours lecture.
 (Letter Grade, or Pass/No Pass option.)

-HUM-35 - Philosophy of Religion (Same as PHI-35) UC, CSU Prerequisite: None.
+HUM-35 - Philosophy of Religion 3 units (Same as PHI-35)

 Advisory: PHI-10 or 10H or 11.

 An introduction to the examination of religious claims from a philosophical perspective.
 Emphasis will be placed upon examining the rational justification for various traditional faith claims, and upon examining the relationship between rationality and faith.
 The course presumes a basic knowledge of philosophical argumentation.
 54 hours lecture.